 There are 2 agreed types of child support:

 - self-managed child support.

 There may be circumstances where you won’t have a child support case.
 This will depend on your circumstances.

 Child support assessment

 If you choose not to self-manage child support, you can apply for a child support assessment.
 We tell you and your partner who needs to pay child support and how much this will be.
 We work out the amount using a formula.

-You can start a new case easily using our online tool to apply for child support.
+You can start a new case easily online.

 After we’ve completed your assessment, we can collect and transfer your child support payments.

 We can also do this for non-parent carers, like a legal guardian, a grandparent or another family member.